 This session reviews research and recommendations following cervical surgery and the impact on swallow function.
 Discussion involves identifying potential causes and risk factors that may result in dysphagia following cervical surgery.
 In this session there will also be discussion on current barriers and areas of improvement when treating this population with interdisciplinary team members.
 Learner Outcomes: Participants will (1) Identify risk factors and potential causes of dysphagia following cervical surgery; (2) Describe barriers and lmitations of current research related to dysphagia following cervical surgery, standardization, and measuring outcomes; (3) Utilize information received in presentation to apply to daily practice to increase early identification of potential patients who are at risk for developing dysphagia; (4) Identify barriers and opportunities for improvement when evaluating and treating patients following cervical surgery.

 Speaker Bio: Krysta Smith is a certified and licensed SLP with a special interest in dysphagia following stroke and cervical surgery.
 During her career, she has developed and initiated with her interdisciplinary team members workflows for dining programs for dsyphagia patients.
 She regularly provides education and training to students, residents, interdisciplinary team members, and nursing staff about speech pathology as well as instructs mandatory competencies pertaining to dysphagia.
-Disclosures: Ms. Smith has not disclosed any relevant financial or non-financial relationships.
+Disclosures: Ms. Smith has not disclosed any other relevant financial or non-financial relationships.

 Session H - 1:30 to 3:30 PM